AFLplusplus/AFLplusplus/README.md

 ## Cite

 If you use AFLplusplus in scientific work, consider citing [our paper](https://www.usenix.org/conference/woot20/presentation/fioraldi) presented at WOOT'20:

+If you use AFLpluplus to compare to your work, please use either `afl-clang-lto` or `afl-clang-fast` with `AFL_LLVM_CMPLOG=1` for building targets and `afl-fuzz` with the command line option `-l 2` for fuzzing.
+The most effective setup is the `aflplusplus` default fuzzer on Google's fuzzbench.

 + Andrea Fioraldi, Dominik Maier, Heiko Eißfeldt, and Marc Heuse.
 “AFL++: Combining incremental steps of fuzzing research”.
 In 14th USENIX Workshop on Offensive Technologies (WOOT 20).
 USENIX Association, Aug.
 2020.